+A. Text annotations: Aae 75 is simpler than "Berne 1971, 75".
+And "Cmg 22" is simpler than "Lowenfeld and Brittain, 1982, p.
+22".
+Sometimes code letters like Cmg are fit; at other times not.
 Referring by code letters (acronyms for titles) or otherwise abridged titles may work very well for a defined corpus.
 The method is used for such as the books of the Bible.
-However, it is not an "either-or", but a "both-end" issue.
-One may use both referring ways, as may be appropriate and convenient.
-If you are writing something for a school or university, check what citation standards and style guide you may adhere to.
+It is not always an "either-or" issue.
+But if you are writing something for a school or university, check what citation standards and style guide you may adhere to.

 The Chicago Manual of Style talks of two avenues of referring: One way is called the humanities style.
 The other way is the clearer and more succinct author-date documentation system, which is used in the sciences and is gaining adherents in the social sciences and humanities as too.